weaversa/cryptol-course/labs/projecteuler/projecteuler.md

 ### [Problem 59](https://projecteuler.net/problem=59)

-> Each character on a computer is assigned a unique code and the preferred standard is ASCII (American Standard Code for Information Interchange).
+> Each character on a computer is assigned a unique code and the preferred standard is [ASCII](https://en.wikipedia.org/wiki/ASCII).
 For example, uppercase A = 65, asterisk (*) = 42, and lowercase k = 107.
 >
 > A modern encryption method is to take a text file, convert the bytes to ASCII, then XOR each byte with a given value, taken from a secret key.
 The advantage with the XOR function is that using the same encryption key on the cipher text, restores the plain text; for example, 65 XOR 42 = 107, then 107 XOR 42 = 65.
 >